opendocsg/slw-judgments-backfill/2017_SGHC(I)_6/report.md

 228    Thirdly, the Defendants submit that any lost profit being claimed by BCBCS would not be its own loss, but that of KSC.
 They invoke the principle against claims for reflective loss to contend that, as a mere shareholder, BCBCS cannot claim compensation for loss suffered by KSC.

-229    On the reflective loss principle, we were only referred to a single case: _Townsing Henry George v Jenton Overseas Investment Pte Ltd (in liquidation)_ [2007] 2 SLR(R) 597 (“ _Townsing_ ”).
+229    On the reflective loss principle, we were only referred to a single case: _Townsing Henry George v Jenton Overseas Investment Pte Ltd (in liquidation)_ <span class="citation">[2007] 2 SLR(R) 597</span> (“ _Townsing_ ”).
 There, the CA invited the parties to address it on whether the principle of reflective loss was applicable.
 Chan Sek Keong CJ (“Chan CJ”), delivering the judgment of the court, took the opportunity to review the case law on claims for reflective loss, noting that it had been accepted as good law in Singapore.
 Chan CJ also mentioned, at [75], the exception to the reflective loss principle identified by Waller LJ in _Giles v Rhind_ [2003] Ch 618 at [34] (“the _Giles v Rhind_ exception”).
 Ultimately, however, the CA declined to apply the reflective loss principle.
 This was on the basis that the issue had not been pleaded or canvassed at first instance; thus, Jenton had not had the opportunity to adduce evidence to establish, _inter alia_ , that the _Giles v Rhind_ exception applied: see _Townsing_ at [85] – [89].

 230    In this case, the Defendants conceded that they did not specifically plead the point on